Program overview

 The Bachelor of Arts - French Studies program at Queen's University is designed for second-degree candidates who wish to deepen their understanding of the French language and culture.
-This program is ideal for individuals who have already completed an undergraduate degree and are looking to expand their academic horizons.
-The curriculum emphasizes both linguistic proficiency and cultural literacy, preparing students for various career paths that require strong communication skills and a nuanced understanding of Francophone cultures.
+This program is ideal for those who have already completed a degree and are looking to expand their academic horizons in the field of French studies.
+It emphasizes both linguistic proficiency and cultural literacy, preparing students for various career paths that require strong communication skills and a deep appreciation of Francophone cultures.

 The Bachelor of Arts in French Studies is structured to provide a comprehensive education over a three-year period.
 The program includes a variety of learning experiences that enhance both theoretical knowledge and practical skills.
 Key features of the program structure include: